 Some of Xobni’s features seem advanced.
 For example, the program does a pretty job of figuring out when someone uses more than one email address and lumping all their messages together.
 Another neat trick is the way it mines emails for the names of other people in your contact database, then displaying them in a clickable form.

-Xobni isn’t just about improved productivity; it also delivers a fresh people-oriented way of looking at information that will allow you to build better relationships.
+Xobni isn’t only improved productivity; it also delivers a fresh people-oriented way of looking at information that will allow you to build better relationships.

 I used Xobni for a few months when it first appeared this time last year.
-While the application looks good and may deliver a productivity boost to some types of user, I quickly found it wasn’t helping me in any practical way.
+While the application looks good and may deliver a productivity boost to some users, I found it doesn’t help me in any practical way.
 If anything, it’s reports were a distraction.
 They are pretty to look at and moderately interesting at first – but that’s about it.

 What’s more, Gmail’s functionality has improved to the point where it’s now borderline perverse for a person working alone to prefer Outlook over webmail.
 Ironically, Gmail’s weakness is the way it handles people.
-If Xobni’s functionality could be added to Gmail, the developers would have a killer product on their hands.
+If Xobni’s functionality could be added to Gmail, it would be a killer product.

 Finally, I’ve noticed Xobni slows Outlook down and on occasion stops it from working — albeit temporarily.